 While Lake Powell attracts most attention, Lake Mead quietly produces exceptional fishing.
 America's largest reservoir by volume offers less crowded conditions and surprising variety for Arizona anglers.

 The lake's channel catfish population offers family-friendly fishing opportunities.
 These bottom-dwellers readily take prepared baits fished near dam structures or in deeper channels.
-Night fishing improves summer success rates.
+Night fishing improves summer success rates when daytime temperatures exceed 100°F.

 Additional Colorado River Gems

 Alamo Lake sits hidden in western Arizona's desert, requiring a 38-mile drive from Highway 60.
 This remote location keeps crowds away from world-class largemouth bass and crappie fishing.
-Spring tournaments regularly produce 30-pound stringers.
+Spring tournaments regularly produce 30-pound stringers, and the lake's reputation as possibly the best bass fishing in the western United States draws dedicated anglers from across the region.

 Lake Mohave stretches 67 miles below Hoover Dam, offering year-round rainbow trout fishing near Willow Beach.
 Striped bass provide additional variety, especially during spring spawning runs.
 The narrow canyon creates predictable wind patterns challenging for small boats.

 Imperial National Wildlife Refuge protects 30 miles of Colorado River backwaters.
 These shallow areas warm quickly, supporting populations of largemouth bass, tilapia, and catfish.
-Restricted access preserves quality fishing for those willing to explore.
+Restricted access preserves quality fishing for those willing to explore the refuge's interior waterways.

 Central Arizona Lakes Near Phoenix (10 Lakes)